 Land use maps are categorized into 36 sub-categories under two types – built-up and non built-up.
 The extent of land in each of these sub categories are indicated below.

-The Jaffna Municipal Council covers an area of 1910 hectares and 47 Grama Niladhari Divisions within that limits.
+The Jaffna Municipal Council covers an area of 1910 hectares and 47 Grama Niladhari Divisions within its limits.
 (For detailed information, please refer to the thematic maps section under the City Information page)

-The Jaffna Municipal area, known as the capital city of Nothern Province, has built-up land area (4044.5 hectares) and it covers 79.2% of the total land area.
-Non built-up land (369 ha) which is just 20.9%.
+The Jaffna Municipal area, known as the capital city of Northern Province, has 4044.5 hectares of built-up land area, which covers 79.2% of the total land area.
+Non built-up land (369 ha) is just 20.9%.

 The built-up land has been categorized under six main categories like residential, commercial, institutional, industrial, transport, public space, cultural and under construction.
 Non-built-up land has been divided into six sub-categories as agriculture, water, forest, wetlands, coastal areas and barren lands.
 The built-up land is again divided into 30 subsections.
 (More information on the respective land use is listed below with charts and land area)